asecurityteam/stationcheck/README.md

 Note: If you are a new hire, you will need access to our internal bitbucket.
 These instructions should be in your onboarding Trello board, or you can navigate directly to go/iwantbitbucket.

+2nd Note: Additionally, you'll need to setup an ssh key with stash.atlassian.com in order for the Micros download to work.

+3rd Note: If you've already installed VSCode, don't worry if the version check fails on you.
+The version check only works for VSCode installations that have been installed via brew.

 1. If you don't have Homebrew installed, go ahead and run:

 ```bash